 Because most movement disorders cannot be identified with a specific test, our team will do a thorough neurological exam.
 We will observe how you walk, talk and move, and how you control your facial expressions.
 We’ll talk to you about your symptoms, your medical history and any family history of movement disorders.

 Some tests can help rule out conditions that cause similar symptoms, such as stroke.
 We may take samples of your blood or spinal fluid.
 An electromyogram (EMG) or electroencephalogram (EEG) may be performed to monitor electrical activity in your brain.
 Magnetic resonance imaging (MRI) or other imaging techniques can help doctors see damage in and around the brain.

 Once we know what kind of movement disorder you have, we can work with you to create a treatment plan.
 Depending on your disorder, age and other factors, treatment options might include:

-- Deep brain stimulation (DMS).
-This procedure uses a device called a neurostimulator to deliver electrical signals to the areas of the brain that control movement, pain, mood, weight and awakening.
+- Deep brain stimulation (DBS) surgery.
+This procedure uses a device called a neurostimulator to deliver electrical signals to the areas of the brain that control movement, pain, mood, weight and awakening – almost like a pacemaker for the brain.
 The small device is usually placed under the collarbone during surgery, and is connected to the part of the brain that causes your symptoms.
 This device sends electrical pulses that interfere with the signals causing your symptoms.
-DMS is used to treat Parkinson’s disease and some other movement disorders.
+DBS is used to treat Parkinson’s disease and some other movement disorders.